 In January of each year, each ELL is reassessed in the areas of listening, speaking, reading, and writing through ACCESS.
 In addition to analyzing the results of the above assessments, the ESL teacher meets with each teacher to learn about the students’ academic progress in the content areas.
 When a student appears to be proficient in English, the ESL teacher contacts parents to disclose the assessment findings and recommendations.
 Once a student is reclassified from an English Language Learner (ELL) to Former Limited English Proficient (FLEP), the ESL teacher will continue to monitor the progress of the student for a minimum of two years and/or at the request of classroom teachers.

 Our goal is to help students improve language skills necessary for academic success.
 In addition, we help parents or guardians to support their children’s learning at home with easily accessed web sites providing supports in a variety of FRCS curriculum areas.
 We have generated a comprehensive selection of websites for supporting English Language Learners.
-We recommend that parents/guardians preview each site before allowing their children to use them.
-These sites are available for enrichment, reinforcement, and as a supplement to our curriculum.
-Many sites are interactive and child friendly.
-All sites are free!
-Some web sites may also lead to additional links.

 Website Resources Grades K-12